Creating schema JSON files for Amazon Personalize schemas - Amazon Personalize

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-For Domain dataset groups, each dataset type has a default schema with required fields and reserved keywords.
-Each time you create a dataset, you can either use the existing domain schema or create a new one by modifying the existing default schema.
+For custom resources, each dataset has specific schema requirements.
+For Domain dataset groups, the domain you choose determines your dataset and schema requirements.
+Each domain has a default schema for each dataset type.
+When you create a dataset, you can either use the existing domain schema or create a new one by modifying the existing default schema.
 Use the default schema as a guide for what data to import for your domain.
-Once you define the schema and create the dataset, you can't make changes to the schema.

 Schema formatting requirements

-When you create a schema for either dataset in a Domain dataset group or Custom dataset group, you must follow these guidelines:
+When you create a schema for a dataset in a Domain dataset group or Custom dataset group, you must follow these guidelines:

 • You must define the schema in Avro format.
 For information on the Avro data types we support, see Schema data types.